-It's easy to confuse the work of concert promoters with that of talent buyers, booking agents, and other behind-the-scenes players in the live music business, and for good reason: there's plenty of overlap.
-But while a talent buyer books performers for the venue where they work, and a booking agent represents performers seeking to set up live shows, concert promoters aren't affiliated with a venue or an artist.
-Rather, they independently plan and produce live events from top to bottom—single shows, tours, festivals, and special events.
+It's easy to confuse the work of concert promoters with that of talent buyers, booking agents, concert producers, and other behind-the-scenes players in the live music business, and for good reason: there's plenty of overlap.
+But while a talent buyer books performers for the venue where they work and a booking agent represents performers looking to set up live shows, concert promoters aren't affiliated with a venue or an artist.
+Rather, they independently plan, market, and sometimes produce live concerts, including single shows, tours, festivals, and special events.

 Promoters need to be as disciplined as they are passionate, able to negotiate intelligently, keep tight control over expenses, and pay careful attention to the myriad details involved in producing a live music event.

 The concert-promotion industry is dominated by corporate behemoths like Live Nation and AEG Presents, but small, independent promoters—often operating regionally—have managed to carve out a niche.
-Most concert promoters start out organizing events, concerts, and festivals at their college or within their local area.
-Some go on to become interns and assistants at any of the aforementioned concert-promotion companies, where they can advance within their departments, while others found their own independent concert-promotion companies.
-Success as a concert promoter means having access to bigger acts and better venues, and creating well-attended, talked-about, and financially successful events.
+Most concert promoters start out producing or marketing events, concerts, and festivals at their college or within their local area.
+Some go on to become interns and assistants at concert-promotion companies, where they can advance within their departments, while others found their own independent companies or simply work as freelancers within the DIY music scene.
+Success as a concert promoter means having the connections and clout to book bigger acts in nicer venues.
+The best concert promoters have a solid reputation for creating well-attended, talked-about, and financially successful events.

 - Event production